walt-id/waltid-identity/waltid-libraries/crypto/waltid-crypto2-signum/README.md

 the key for retry.
 Cancellation and failed authorization remain separate failures.

 ## Native regression tests

+`AndroidStrongBoxPreferenceTest` checks generated and imported P-256 keys with each StrongBox preference and both preferred/required hardware backing.
+Run it on API 31+ targets with StrongBox, TEE-only Keystore and software-backed Keystore.
+It checks native protection, reopening, signatures and cleanup, including rejected requests, without authentication prompts or security-setting changes.
+The existing Android wallet CI lane runs the emulator cases automatically.

 The default iOS tests cover pure policy and error translation.
 Keychain lifecycle tests live in `src/iosAppTest` and require an application host with Keychain access.
 On an Apple Silicon Mac with